 I've been an online content pioneer since before the World Wide Web, setting up a news BBS as early as 1987 -- and I've been learning, experimenting, and sharing my knowledge ever since.

 Director, Editorial Data & Analytics, IDG Communications.
 Report on and analyze data for 10 US Web sites, advising management on effectiveness of various content strategies.
 Develop interactive tools to make analytics more accessible to writers, editors, and executives.
 Also code tools making it easier for editors to prepare complex data for interactive viewing on the Web, saving hours of editor time.
 Fanatic about automating drudge work, freeing up staff time for more high-value work -- and boosting team morale.
 Work with colleagues who need help analyzing and visualizing data.
-Write how-to and news articles on subjects such as R, Microsoft Power BI, and creating Amazon Alexa skills.
+Write how-to and news articles on subjects such as R, as well as host the Do More With R video screencast series.

 Executive Editor, Online & Data Analytics at Computerworld.
 Led innovation and editorial productivity efforts, including data projects, editorial tools, and analytics.